schierlm/OberonEmulator/hardware-enumerator.md

 - Base address of framebuffer
 - `1` if seamless resize is supported, else `0`.

+### `8bcV`, `8bcD`: 8-bit-color video support and dynamic resolution

+These descriptors work the same as `16cV` and `16cD`, only that they describe 256-color (8-bit color) mode.

+To choose a dynamic resolution, the value's bit 31 needs to be set, and bit 30 as well as the most significant bit of the width and height need to be cleared (This requirement reduces the resolution to 16384×16384, but provides two more available bits for further enhancements).

 ### `vRTC`: Provide a real time clock hint

 Probably most useful for emulators.
 It may be used to provide the clock time (as